 When apparent ringworm does not respond to treatment as expected, it is important to reconsider the diagnosis.

 When fungus is found in the nails or on the scalp, the infection is much more difficult to eliminate.
 Prolonged treatment with a prescription oral anti-fungal medicine, as well as other topical medicines, is usually necessary.
-Scalp ringworm is a major cause of hair loss, and should be treated aggressively.
+Scalp ringworm is a major cause of hair loss.

 If you think your pet may be involved, contact your veterinarian to get up-to-date information on the best treatment for animals.